THE DAFFODILS ARE OUT, AND THE MOSAICS ARE BACK.

-A Creative designer Rachel, has dedicated the artwork at the John Dawber Garden to her mum Julia Mary Clark, who died from a rare brain tumour in December 2022 aged 69.
+Creative Artist Rachael has dedicated the artwork at the John Dawber Garden to her mum, Julia Mary Clark, who died from a rare brain tumour in December 2022, aged 69.

 Spanning three panels, each measuring 120cm by 60cm, the colourful mosaics depict the Strelitzia or bird of paradise plant, a native of South Africa first introduced into Britain by plant hunter Francis Masson in 1773 and named by the famous Lincolnshire explorer and botanist Sir Joseph Banks.